dboyhasnoname/learning/docker/docker_basics.md

 # Docker overview

-* Docker is an open platform for developing, shipping, and running applications.
+* Docker is a open platform for developers and sysadmins to develop, deploy, and run applications with containers.
+The use of Linux containers to deploy applications is called **containerization.**
 * Docker enable us to separate applications from the infrastructure so we can deliver software quickly.

 * Author: [Solomon Hykes](https://www.linkedin.com/in/solomonhykes/)